Skip to content

 Overview

-Simplifying Persian NLP for Everyone
+Simplifying Persian NLP for Modern Applications

 Shekar (meaning 'sugar' in Persian) is a Python library for Persian natural language processing, named after the influential satirical story "فارسی شکر است" (Persian is Sugar) published in 1921 by Mohammad Ali Jamalzadeh.
 The story became a cornerstone of Iran's literary renaissance, advocating for accessible yet eloquent expression.
+Shekar embodies this philosophy in its design and development.

 Installation